nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/choosing-how-to-import-data-in-the-nuxeo-platform.md

 **Customization Logic**

 Fork and override a specific object implementation.
-It is quite easy to add a custom logic to start a workflow on the document at the same time, changing its lifecycle, or setting a custom ACL.
+It is easy to add a custom logic to start a workflow on the document at the same time, changing its lifecycle, or setting a custom ACL.
 A [sample fork with custom rules](https://github.com/nuxeo-sandbox/nuxeo-node-custom-importer) is provided on GitHub.

 **Limitations**

 No out-of-the-box format for metadata values specification.
-Also not recommended if import rate is the critical factor, since data transit over HTTP/S.
+Also not recommended if the import rate is the critical factor, since data transit over HTTP/S.